 As Sionis finished up his story, dark clouds were gathering on the horizon.
 He pulled in the last of his fishing lines and started to get his tackle-box organized.
-The Loremaster followed suit, rolling up his scrolls and letting the ink dry on this latest chapter.
+Vestria followed suit, rolling up her scrolls and letting the ink dry on this latest chapter.

-“So that was it for the alternate time line?” he asked, before putting away his pen.
+“So that was it for the Xernia?” she asked, before putting away her pen.

 “I imagine it was hard on Iliera?”

-“I assumed as much,” the Loremaster said, thankful he’d guessed correctly.
+“I assumed as much,” Vestria said, thankful that she had guessed correctly.